the-spyke/undercut/CONTRIBUTING.md

 Additional scopes:

 - Package related: `cli`, `pull`, `push`, `utils`.
+- `ci` -- continious integration and build servers related.
+- `deps` -- adding/updating/removing package dependencies.
+- `release` -- a commit related to a release, usually includes version bumps, changelog updates and has a version tag.
 - `website` -- changes related to the website.
 - any other that makes sense.